madhank93/learn-k8s-ckad/README.md

     app: MyApp
   ports:
     - port: 80 # the port where service is running
-      targetPort: 80 # port on the pod where actual web-serer is running
+      targetPort: 80 # port on the pod where actual app is running, if value not provided it will make use of value in port
-      # Optional field.
+      nodePort: 30007 # Optional field.
 You can specify your own nodePort value in the 30000--32767 range.
                       # By default and for convenience, the Kubernetes control plane will allocate a port from a range (default: 30000-32767)
-      nodePort: 30007
 ```

 - **LoadBalancer** - Exposes the Service externally using a cloud provider's load balancer.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.